 Commitment is often hailed as the key ingredient to success.
 During my years building DrivenWoman I have met thousands of ambitious women who are eager to realise their dreams and goals.
 These who make it are women who accept that keys to success are in their own hands are ready to commit to the journey ahead.

+You can’t drop in and out of commitment.
+It simply doesn’t work.
+And you certainly can’t have your cake and eat it.
 Not being fully committed can be a protection mechanism.
 When you don’t commit you can’t fail.

-Understanding the different levels of commitment
+Different levels of commitment

-1) Committed to what I know now
+1) Committing to what I know now

-2) Committed to exploring
+2) Commitment to exploring

 – Do you find it difficult to invest in yourself when there really isn’t anything to ‘complain about’?
 Failing to listen and value your inner drive and follow your heart may result in big regrets later down the line.

 – Forgetting that commitment to ‘the journey’ is a full time job.
 As soon as you break your commitment and put your journey on hold you give space for self-doubt and uncertainty.

 When you reach this level of commitment you find it easy to re-commit to the work that has to be done, no matter what, day after day.
 This is when you are guided by that inner compass and you are (mostly) free from drifting according to other people’s agendas.
 You have let go of being fixated to the outcome and are simply happy to do your best effort.

 You can still have a number of commitments such as putting your family first, but now it is your active choice rather than something you are expected to do as a perfect mother.
 And even when you have a mindset of caring for others you are able to steer your own boat and commit to your journey.
 You can hear your positive inner voice loud and clear, and no outside impulse will push you off your path.
 When there are challenges you are able to pivot and re-invent yourself rather than abandon your direction all together.

 You don’t need to know where you are going to commit to your journey.